-Susan Kennedy: Deputy Business Area Executive for Precision Engagement
+Susan Kennedy: Deputy Mission Area Executive for Precision Strike

 B.A., Physics, College of the Holy Cross